aws-gbp/cloudwatch_metrics_collector-release/README.md

         sudo apt-get update && rosdep update
         rosdep install --from-paths src --ignore-src -r -y

-_Note: If building the master branch instead of a release branch you may need to also checkout and build the master branches of the packages this package depends on._

 - Build the packages

         cd ~/ros-workspace && colcon build